President Buhari eager to reflate economy – Amaechi - Nigeria Today

 According to him, the government is determined to ensure that works on Lagos-Kano Rail line commence in earnest to facilitate the movement of goods and passengers unhindered.

-“The construction work on the Lagos-Ibadan segment of the Coastal Rail line will commence in January 2017, ’’ Amaechi said.
+“The construction work on the Lagos-Ibadan segment of the Coastal Rail line will commence in January 2017,” he said..

 On the issue of the National Fleet for the maritime sector, the minister said that government had gone far in getting interested investors to come in.